ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 which allows use of more than one mechanism at once.

-Alternatively, the community might rather choose one of the backtrace mechanisms discussed about and use this mechanism exclusively in exception backtraces.
+Alternatively, the community might rather choose one of the backtrace mechanisms discussed above and use this mechanism exclusively in exception backtraces.
 However, we suspect that a single mechanism won't be sufficient:

 * there have been `previous efforts